-The unit's dual Gigabit Ethernet ("GigE") network interfaces support redundant Dante operation.
+The unit's dual Gigabit Ethernet (GigE) network interfaces support Redundant Dante operation.
 And to meet the latest interoperability standard the Model 5422's Dante implementation meets the requirements of AES67.
-An integral web server allows fast and flexible configuration of the unit's networking, audio, and Dante performance.
-Front-panel indicators, an LCD display, and pushbutton switches provide personnel with direct access to key operating parameters.
+Support for the Dante Domain Manager™ (DDM) software application is also provided.
+An integral web server allows fast and flexible configuration of the unit's audio, networking, and Dante performance.
+Front-panel indicators, a graphics display, and pushbutton switches provide personnel with direct access to key operating parameters.
 The Model 5422 can be powered by 100-240 V, 50/60 Hz mains or a source of 12 volts DC.
 The lightweight enclosure mounts in one space (1U) of a standard 19-inch rack.

 Two versions of the Model 5422 are available.
 The Model 5422-01 provides one 32-channel audio engine.
 The Model 5422-02 provides two 32-channel audio engines for a total of 64 input and output channels.
 The size and scope of a specific application will dictate which Model 5422 version is applicable.
-The term "audio engine" was selected to describe a set of audio input, processing, routing, and output resources that can be configured to support specific intercom and talent-cuing functions.
-Unlike general-purpose Dante digital matrix devices, the Model 5422 is optimized to allow direct support for these special broadcast and general intercom applications.
+The term "audio engine" was selected to describe a set of audio input, processing, routing, and output resources that can be configured to support specific intercom, talent-cueing, and audio routing and control functions.
+Unlike general-purpose digital matrix devices, the Model 5422 is optimized to allow direct support for these special broadcast and general intercom applications.

-Configuration choices select how each 32-channel audio engine is segmented, named, and then designated as to how the audio is processed.
+Configuration choices select how each 32-channel audio engine is segmented, named, and optimized for how the associated audio signals are processed.

 The ability to segment a 32-channel audio engine into multiple groups allows efficient use of the Model 5422's Dante channels.
 As all Dante intercom beltpacks are essentially 4-wire devices (having independent receiver (input) and transmitter (output) channels) "virtual" (simulated) party-line functionality must be created within the Model 5422's audio engines.
 This requires that the maximum number of participants (users) on any one "party-line" be defined.